 If you are arrested for DUI, SEEK THE ADVICE OF AN EXPERIENCED DUI ATTORNEY within 10 days of the arrest date.
 Some courts, like the City of Huntsville, Alabama set the DUI arraignment court date the very next day after the DUI arrest, before the person has had an opportunity to analyze their situation.
 You can always plead “not guilty” and maybe change your plea to guilty but it is most often very difficult to change a guilty plea to “not guilty”.

-PRICE AND FLOWERS LAW FIRM is VERY experienced DUI LAW FIRM.
+PRICE LAW FIRM PC is VERY experienced DUI LAW FIRM.
 I, Phillip B. Price am the only attorney in North Alabama who is Board Certified in DUI defense.
 Call us to evaluate your DUI situation.

 Written by: Phillip B. Price, Sr. Attorney and Counselor-at-Law